sakloui/jorban-martysmods.github.io/docs/special-and-others/special-games/fivem.md

 ## Step 6: Check for FiveM Errors using the Console

-Launch FiveM and inspect the **entire** console for issues using the **F8 key**.
+Launch FiveM and inspect the **entire** console for issues.
+You can open the console by tapping the **F8 Key** on your keyboard.

-You are looking for the error below, please read it:
+In the console, you are looking for the error below, please read it fully:

-`Blocked load of ReShade Version 5 or higher - it has a bug that will lead to game crashes in GPU drivers or d3d11.dll.`<br>
-    `If you want to force it to load anyway, add the following section to {location of CitizenFX.ini file.}`<br>
-    `[Addons]`<br>
-    `ReShade5=ID:XXXXXXX acknowledged that ReShade 5.x has a bug that will lead to game crashes`

 ![Error Screenshot](../images/fivem/fivem_reshade5_bs.png)

-The location of your `CitizenFX.ini` file will be noted in green in your game console.

-Visit the location of your `CitizenFX.ini` file, and open it.

-Then copy the entire error from `[Addons]` downward into your CitizenFX.ini file.

-The error you are copying has to be exactly as it was seen in the game console, otherwise it will not work.

-Additionally, keep in mind that on the `Beta` or `Latest (Unstable)` clients of FiveM, your console will have lots to unpack.
-The error discussed above will likely require the user to check the actual FiveM log file, or scroll up to find it.
+This error holds all of the steps needed in order to fix the issue that you are facing.
+In Green text will be the location of your `CitizenFX.ini` file.
+You will need to open this file and copy the entire error from `[Addons]` downards in order to solve the issue.
+If this is not copied exactly how it is written in your console, then you will not be able to fix the issue.